← Back to Blog

 For buyers based in wealth hubs like Sandton or Camps Bay, the primary vehicle for large-scale offshore capital movement is the Foreign Investment Allowance (FIA).

 Every South African resident over the age of 18 is entitled to an FIA of up to R10 million per calendar year.
-For a married couple, this means up to R20 million can be externalised annually toward a London property purchase.
+For a married couple, that's up to R20 million externalised annually toward a London property purchase.
+Stack that with the Single Discretionary Allowance - R2 million per adult per calendar year following the 2026 Budget (announced 25 February 2026) - and you've got R24 million between two spouses inside a single calendar year before you hit the regulatory ceiling.

-However, unlike the Single Discretionary Allowance (SDA), using your FIA isn't an automatic right.
+However, unlike the SDA, using your FIA isn't an automatic right.
 It requires a stringent compliance process with the South African Revenue Service (SARS).

 ELIGIBILITY CHECKER